dstew1/FirstCNNModel/README.md

 # FirstCNNModel
-So, this was my first experiment with convolutional neural networks and I have to say, I learned alot!
+So, this was my first experiment with convolutional neural networks!
 As a beginner in machine learning, I tried my best to do as much as I could on my own, but as I am still learning, I found that some tutorials were really helpful in figuring out how to make this model.

 Basically, what this code does is train a convolutional neural network on the CIFAR-10 dataset.
 The model learns to classify images of different objects into one of ten categories, such as "airplane", "bird", "cat", and so on.